 How to Adopt a Barn Cat:

-- Fill out a Barn Cat Adoption Application form found on our website.
+- Fill out a Barn Cat Adoption Application form.

 - A volunteer may visit the location to ensure it is appropriate for barn cats.
 In some cases pictures of the barn/shop will be requested due to volunteer’s schedules.